 So large, in fact, that we joked about how everyone started shopping for newer, bigger apartments in January because of the yearly Christmas cash influx.

 My colleague Jen (who is now an author, mentor and friend) thought the idea of owning a home was ridiculous.
 I began slowly warming to the idea of buying, and she strongly discouraged me against it.

 “Lauren, houses have roofs that leak and heaters that break,” she’d say.

 “Yes, but you pay for the luxury of not having to worry about those things.”

 And you know what?
 It turns out she was right.
-There is a dollar value to your emotional energy and mental bandwidth you can't put a price on.
+You can’t put a price on your emotional energy and mental bandwidth.
 Ultimately, taking some time to gut check will help renters decide if buying is really the right option in the short or long term.

 On the flip side, there are definite benefits to owning a home.
 In the end, the benefits of renting vs buying are very personal.